salmojunior/talks/markdowns/Debugging.md

 # Adding conditions and actions

 Conditional breakpoints will only break when the condition is true, and any valid code that evaluates to a boolean can be used here.
-You can use any variable that is available in the scope of the breakpoint.
+You can also use any variable available on the same scope where the break point is placed.

 ![inline 100%](../assets/breakpointconditions.png)